 KATE HOLMES CALDWELL

-With more than 25 years of development experience, Kate has helped raise more than $80M for educational, cultural and civic organizations in the Baltimore, Washington, D.C. and Annapolis areas.
-Her clients include Universities, schools, churches, civic and arts organizations.
-In addition to holding several development positions at the Baltimore Symphony Orchestra, Johns Hopkins University and Garrison Forest School, she has served as President of the Chesapeake Planned Giving Council and is a member of the Baltimore Estate Planning Council, giving presentations to local Boards and development staffs.
-From 2015-2018 she served as a Trustee of St. Anne’s School of Annapolis and from 2012 – 2018 served on the Board of the Job Opportunities Task Force in Baltimore.
-She has recently been elected to serve a 3-year term on the Board of the Community Foundation of Anne Arundel County, Annapolis and is active in the Anne Arundel County Women’s Giving Circle.
-Her fund raising articles have been published in Planned Giving Today and Fund Raising Management.
-Kate holds a B.A. from Sarah Lawrence College and is certified as a Chartered Advisor in Philanthropy (CAP®) through the American College.
-In addition she holds a M.M. from Catholic University in Vocal Performance, with several CD’s available through Born in Washington, D.C., Kate grew up in Sweden, Cameroon, England, Malta, and France, and began coming to Deer Isle in the 1960’s to visit her grandparents.
-She now enjoys spending full summers on the island with her husband, three adult children when they can visit, and winters in Severna Park, MD, outside of Annapolis.
+With more than 35 years of development experience, Kate has helped a broad range of cultural, educational and civic organizations achieve their fund raising goals throughout the Baltimore, Washington DC and Annapolis areas.
+In addition to holding several development positions at the Baltimore Symphony Orchestra, Johns Hopkins University and Garrison Forest School, she founded and served as lead Consultant with Caldwell & Associates from 1989-2006, focused on capital campaigns and planned giving programs for non-profits.
+She has served as President of the Chesapeake Planned Giving Council and is a member of the Baltimore Estate Planning Council, giving presentations to local boards and development staffs.
+From 2015 - 2018 she served as Trustee of St. Anne’s School of Annapolis and from 2012 - 2018 served on the board of the Job Opportunities Task Force in Baltimore.
+She currently serves on the board of the Community Foundation of Anne Arundel County, Annapolis, and is active in the Anne Arundel County Women’s Giving Circle.
+Her fundraising articles have been published in Planned Giving Today and Fundraising Management.
+Kate holds in B.A. from Sarah Lawrence College and is certified as a Chartered Advisor in Philanthropy (CAP®) through the American College.
+She holds a M.M. from Catholic University in vocal performance, with several CDs featuring her vocal trio Trinitas.
+Born in Washington DC, Kate grew up internationally and began coming to Deer Isle in the 1960s to visit her grandparents.
+She now enjoys spending full summers on the island with her husband, three adult children and grandchild when they can visit, and winters in Severna Park, MD outside of Annapolis.

 Grace Gregor began her professional life as a high school English and media teacher in Concord, Massachusetts, back in the era of Super 8 cameras and reel-to-reel projectors.
 After leaving the workforce to raise children, she dove into the allconsuming world of volunteerism until she realized she could get paid for her time.
 From the mid-nineties until 2008, she worked as a full-time fundraiser at organizations ranging from a children’s theater company to The Concord Museum, where she served as Director of Development.
 At the United Way of Massachusetts Bay she specialized in major gifts development and acquisition.
 From time to time, she works as a fundraising consultant to organizations planning capital campaigns, most recently Gateway Arts in Brookline, MA.
 While she continues to serve on a few boards in Boston, her heart yearns for the greater Blue Hill Peninsula.
 Grace and Bill Gregor live in Brooksville, Maine and Boston when they are not visiting family me bers or traveling the world.
 Grace has undergraduate and advanced degrees from Simmons College and Boston University, as well as a Certificate in Management from Radcliffe Seminars.
 She and Bill, to whom she has been married forever, have three grown children and one grandchild.